Starting a new project in the offline mode

 -

-In the “New Project” dialog, select the required project template and click [OK].
-You can rename the project in “Name” field and select the desired location in the file system.
+In the “New Project” dialog, select the Drive project template and click [OK].
+You can rename the project in the“Name” field and select the desired location in the file system.

 -

-In the “Standard Project” dialog, select the type of control unit in “Device” drop-down list.
+In the “New Project” dialog, select the type of control unit in the device list.
+You can select the category in the “Categories” to narrow down the device list.

 -